CHNZYX/Auto_Simulated_Universe/README_ENG.md

 # Auto_Simulated_Universe
-StarSky Railway - Auto Simulation Universe Automation
+Star Rail - Auto Simulation Universe Automation

 There is a breakpoint resumption function, so you can switch to do other things and come back to continue the automation.